yellowmessenger/documentation/docs/platform_concepts/inbox/chats/agentassistbot.md

 3. Test and [publish](https://docs.yellow.ai/docs/platform_concepts/studio/test-and-publish-bot/modes) your bot.
 4. Navigate to **Channels** > **Chat widgets** > **Settings** and enable the option **Show the conversation history** and disable **Create a new session for every new tab**.
     ![](https://hackmd.io/_uploads/Bk07mmklT.png)
-5. After completing the above steps, reach out to Yellow.ai's Inbox team to integrate your Agent Assist bot with the chat screen.
+5. After completing the above steps, reach out to Yellow.ai's Inbox team to integrate your Assist bot with the chat screen.

 -------